July 7, 2018: I am refreshing the series of blogs for CT in Veterinary Medical with updated information. -RW

 Can a veterinary hospital successfully use CT?

 Absolutely yes.
 CT can be used successfully in animal hospitals who are looking to up their game on imaging and who want to raise the level of practice inside their clinic walls.
+However, CT is not an easy technology to add to a veterinary hospital.
+It requires a new level of thinking about when and how imaging is ordered for animal patients.
+It requires specific training for veterinarians and technicians.

 PRO: Versatility.
 Spiral CT has a broader set of applications than CBCT.